gnosis/cow-solver-rewards/README.md

 Note that we must wait some time after the period has ended for some data to finalize (e.g. `dex.trades` , `ethereum.transactions` our event data, etc...).
 Hence, the scripts should not be executed around midnight on Tuesdays.

-Once the transfer_file is created and you checked the results for reasonability, please create the multi-send transaction with the link provided in the console.
+After generating the transfer file and double-checking the results, please create the multi-send transaction with the link provided in the console.

 Inform the team of this proposed transaction in the #dev-multisig Slack channel and follow through to ensure execution.
 It is preferred that the transaction be executed by the proposer account(eth:0xd8Ca5FE380b68171155C7069B8df166db28befdd).